stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You hurl a mote of fire.*

 Make a ranged evocation attack against a target that you can see within range.
-On a hit, the target takes 2d6 + your spellcasting ability modifier fire damage.
+On a hit, the target takes 2d6 + your spellcasting attribute modifier fire damage.
 A flammable object hit by this spell ignites if it isn't being worn or carried.

 ## Frostbite
 *Evocation Cantrip*<br>